mei-friend/mei-friend.github.io/_docs/advanced/annotation.md

 </figure>

 #### Describe
-The `Describe` tool (pencil icon) creates an in-line annotation using the same mechanism as the [`Highlight`](#highlight) tool.
+The `Describe` tool (pencil icon) creates an inline annotation using the same mechanism as the [`Highlight`](#highlight) tool.
 In addition, it pops up an alert window to prompt the user to enter a textual description.
 This description is then entered into the [body of the generated `annot` element](https://music-encoding.org/guidelines/v4/elements/annot.html#mayContain){:target="_blank"} as textual content.

 If the [`Show annotations`](#annotation-settings) setting is not disabled, the selected elements will be highlighted using blue shading within the notation panel (Fig.&thinsp;3).
 The mouse cursor will turn into a '?' indicator when hovering over the selected elements, and a tooltip will display the textual description entered by the user (Fig.&thinsp;4).